Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 1. [Start Teku with the validator keys](#start-the-validator).

-### Sync the Ethereum 1.0 network
+### Sync the execution layer network

-This step is only required if using a local Ethereum 1.0 client.
+This step is only required if using a local execution layer client.

-This example uses Besu to connect to Ethereum 1.0, but any client can be used.
+This example uses Besu to connect to execution layer, but any client can be used.
 Configure Besu to [connect to Goerli] and expose the RPC-HTTP APIs.

 !!! example